step-/find-n-run/usr/share/doc/findnrun/index.md

 # find-n-run

-Simple and quick application finder for Linux derived from the _original_ Find'N'Run utility.
+Simple and quick application finder for Linux.

 ## News